 Their dialogues deal with now obsolete social taboos, generational conflict, war guilt and cosmological musings.
 The architecture of each of the five cities serves as the third participant in the protagonists' dialogues, and completes their philosophical and metaphysical journeys.

-The theatrical release of THE LAST CITY has been postponed to spring / summer 2021!
+The theatrical release of THE LAST CITY has been postponed to October 21, 2021!
 The cinema release will be accompanied by numerous film talks with Heinz Emigholz and guests.
 You will find all cinema tour dates and venues here soon.

 SPECIAL JURY PRIZE – DOKUMENTA MADRID, Dezember 2020

 THE LAST CITY was recently awarded with the Special Jury Award at Documenta Madrid.
 The jury’s explanation: „With this film we celebrate the radicality of a cinema that questions its language at the same time that makes the most of its expansive possibilities.
 Formal and irreverent, humanist and structural, it is a film in mutation, where reflections continue after the spaces, the characters and sequences, to infinite combinations”.

 - Black Canvas Contemporary Film Festival Mexico City 2020

 - Mar del Plata International Film Festival 2020

 - Documenta Madrid 2020 – Special Jury Award